 We also request that any faculty or staff with flu like symptoms call their primary care provider or Occupational Health for evaluation.

-The novel coronavirus is thought to spread mainly from person to person in the following ways:
+COVID-19 is spread mainly from person to person in the following ways:

 - Between people who are in close contact with one another, which the CDC defines as: